go-task/task/docs/docs/contributing.md

 If you added a new field, command or flag, ensure that you add it to the [API Reference](./api_reference.md).
-New fields also need to be added to the [JSON Schema](../static/schema.json).
+New fields also need to be added to the [JSON Schema].
 The descriptions for fields in the API reference and the schema should match.

 ### Writing tests